 Contract 1252 Tunnel.
 This completed contract included the construction of 1.5 miles of twin tunnels excavated by tunnel boring machines and construction of the tunnel portal, retrieval shaft, and five cross-passages.
 Final completion has been achieved, and financial close out is underway.
 San Francisco Municipal Transportation Agency (SFMTA) is still working to reach resolution on the amounts that are due to the stations contractor to cover extra costs related to non-conforming work by the tunnel contractor.
-Credits to SFMTA from the contractor totaling about \$132,000 have been negotiated, and SFMTA is currently planning to hold an additional \$848,000 in retainage for possible charges by the 1300 contractor.
+The station contractor's claimed extra costs include extra work to accommodate voids around the tunnel lining in the Chinatown Station (CTS) station area.
+The excavation of the station cavern around the tunnel was impacted by the presence of voids that may have been caused by the tunnel contractor's work.
+SFMTA has initiated a technical review of the possible causes of the voids.
+The tunnel contractor's compensation may be adjusted depending on the results of this study.
 Repairs for leaks at the portal were completed, but were not completely effective.
-Coordination of access to the tunnel for further leak repair work with ongoing station construction is underway.
+Coordination of access to the tunnel for the leak repair work with ongoing station construction is underway.